Velocidex/velociraptor-docs/content/blog/2022/2022-03-22-deaddisk/_index.md

 What I really want is to **remap** the `C:` drive to the dead image - so whenever Velociraptor attempts to access a path beginning with `C:` drive, the data will come from the image!
-This way I can use all the artifacts as they are **without modification**, thereby leveraging the rich community shared artifacts available.
+This way I can use all the artifacts as they are **without modification**, thereby leveraging all my existing favorite artifacts.

 ## Remapping accessors

 Velociraptor accesses files using [filesystem accessors]({{% ref "/docs/forensic/filesystem/#filesystem-accessors" %}}).
-You can think of an accessor as simply a driver that can be used to open a particular file using a specific method.
+You can think of an accessor as simply a driver that provides access to a file or directory.

-There are a number of types of accessors used for multiple things, in the following discussion the following accessors are important:
+There are a number of types of accessors available, in the following discussion the following accessors are important:

 * The **auto** accessor is the default accessor used when an accessor is not explicitly specified.
-The above query will use the `auto` accessor since the glob is not provided an explicit `accessor` parameter.
+The query `SELECT * FROM glob(globs='/*')` will use the `auto` accessor since an explicit `accessor` parameter is not provided.

   On Windows the `auto` accessor attempts to open files using the OS API and failing this, reverts to NTFS parsing (for locked